6 Min Read

-I get asked, why do men cheat, a lot by women.
+I get asked why men cheat a lot by women.
 Some questions are both simple and hard to answer - why do men cheat is one of them.

-Why do cheating men re-write history & blame everything on their partners?
+Why do cheating men re-write history and blame everything on their partners?

 How do cheaters deal with the fact that they've hurt another?

-They don’t deal with it since it’s not something that they think about (see the denial technique described above).
 Cheating is selfish.
 It says my needs are more important than anyone else’s.
-When you’re cheating, you’re in “it’s all about me” mode.
-The obsession on meeting your needs doesn’t allow for thinking about your partner’s feelings.
-Meeting their needs is at the core of why do men cheat.
+When you’re cheating you’re in 'it’s all about me' mode.
+The obsession with meeting your own needs doesn’t allow room for thinking about your partner’s feelings.

 Why do the partners who have been left become the bad guy?